-Contaminant Sampled in 2021 Level Detected Units of Measurement Likely source (PFOS) Perfluorooctane Sulfonate ND ppb Used in the manufacture of fluoropolymers.
-(PFOA) Perfluorooctanoic Acid ND ppb Used in the manufacture of fluoropolymers.
+Contaminant Level Detected Units of Likely source

+Sampled in 2023 Measurement

+(PFOS) ND ppb Used in the manufacture

+Perfluorooctane Sulfonate of fluoropolymers.

+(PFOA) ND ppb Used in the manufacture

+Perfluorooctanoic Acid of fluoropolymers.

 What are PFOA and PFOS?

 Perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS) are per- and polyfluoroalkyl substances (PFAS), previously referred to as Perfluorinated compounds, or PFCs, that are man-made and used in industrial and commercial applications.
 PFOA was used as a processing aid in the manufacture of fluoropolymers used in non-stick cookware and other products, as well as other commercial and industrial uses based on its resistance to harsh chemicals and high temperatures.
 PFOS is used in metal plating and finishing as well as in various commercial products.
 PFAS was previously used as a major ingredient in aqueous film forming foams for firefighting and training, and PFOA and PFOS are found in consumer products such as stain resistant coatings for upholstery and carpets, water resistant outdoor clothing, and grease proof food packaging.
 Although the use of PFOA and PFOS has decreased substantially, contamination is expected to continue indefinitely because these substances are extremely persistent in the environment and are soluble and mobile in water.